-2. Learn topics by examples
+2. Learn concepts by examples

-When you’re studying a topic, try to think about how you can turn topic or concept you’re learning into concrete examples i.e. use specific examples to understand abstract concepts.
+When you’re studying a topic, try to think about how you can turn the topic or concept you’re learning into concrete examples i.e. use specific examples to understand abstract concepts.
 You can find examples by remembering what your teacher told in the class, searching your notes and other classroom materials.
 You can also look out for real examples around you as you go about your day.

 Note : It’s important to make sure your examples are correct.
 If possible, verify with your teacher.